PublicDesignWorkshop/FoodParent2.0/docs/Dev_Setup.md

 However I chose to load the bundle by removing the `/food-map` string in each script in the index.html Also changed the uBase from `"/food-map"` to `""` in server/settings.json
+- If you forget to change this then you will see this error in the console:
+- `Warning: [react-router] Location "/" did not match any routes`

 Now when I `npm run dev` and start `webpack-dev-server --port 3000` I see an error in console about missing dependencies I look up the version in the commit history that was the original target then add the dependency to package.json